 When are 2026 GWB peak hours?

-Peak hours in 2026 remain weekdays 6:00 AM to 10:00 AM and 4:00 PM to 8:00 PM (Monday through Friday).
-All other times are off-peak: weekday midday (10 AM to 4 PM), weekday evening (after 8 PM), overnight, and all day on weekends and PANYNJ-observed holidays.
+Peak hours in 2026 are weekdays 6:00 AM to 10:00 AM and 4:00 PM to 8:00 PM, plus Saturdays and Sundays 11:00 AM to 9:00 PM.
+All other times are off-peak: weekday midday (10 AM to 4 PM), weekday evening (after 8 PM), overnight, and weekend mornings before 11 AM and nights after 9 PM.
+PANYNJ publishes no holiday exceptions; the standard schedule applies.
 Peak/off-peak is determined by the time you cross the bridge, not when your account is billed.

 Are 2026 rates the same on the GWB upper and lower levels?